wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Get a feel for it with [2023's programme](/archive/2023-haphazard/programme) and [gallery of images](/galleries/2023-haphazard).

-#### Haphazard 2024 Call for Proposals
+#### Haphazard 2024 Call for Proposals has Closed
-Artists are now <a href="https://haphazard.posthaven.com/haphazard-2024-live-art-for-all-ages-manchester-call-for-artists" target="_blank">invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)
+Artists <a href="https://haphazard.posthaven.com/haphazard-2024-live-art-for-all-ages-manchester-call-for-artists" target="_blank">were invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

 **Proposal Deadline: Friday 31 May 2024, 5pm**